Quansight/ragna/SECURITY.md

 ## Supported Versions

-We support only the latest version, and we use [SemVer](https://semver.org/) for versioning which means minor version are backwards compatible.
+We support only the latest version of Ragna, and we use [SemVer](https://semver.org/) for versioning.
+As an early-stage project, we do not guarantee backwards compatibility for minor versions until the 1.0 release.

-You should feel comfortable upgrading if you're using our documented public APIs and pay attention to `DeprecationWarnings`.
+You should feel comfortable upgrading if you're using our documented public APIs and pay attention to `DeprecationWarning`s.
 Whenever there is a need to break compatibility, it is announced in the [Changelog](docs/references/changelog.md) and will raise a `DeprecationWarning` before it's finally really broken.